polytope-labs/substrate-xt/README.md

 ## Testing

-1. To run the tests in this folder, download a substrate node binary
+1. To run the tests in this folder, download a substrate node binary,
-   release https://releases.parity.io/substrate/x86_64-debian:stretch/latest/substrate/substrate or build one locally
+   build the `substrate` node binary on branch `polkadot-v0.9.16`

 2. Run this binary using the default websocket port
 3. Run `cargo +nightly test`